LNshuti/saas-winners/README.md

 ![image](https://github.com/user-attachments/assets/e5a79d25-ad27-40ae-ad55-f3b76415fc0a)

-All companies are in green while venture firms have different colors.
-The diameter of the company circle varies proportionate to the valuation of the corresponding company.
+All companies are in green.
+Venture firms have different colors.
+The company circle varies proportionately to the **private valuation**.

 ### Clone this Repository